-Chris: How long did it take from initially having the idea to selling the first bottle of beer?
+Chris: How long did it take from having the idea to selling the first bottle of beer?

 Duncan: Sambrook’s was founded off a trip with some friends to the Great British Beer Festival, which showcases beer from across the country.
 We were doing a county crawl, from Cornwall to Scotland, but when we got to London in the setup, there were no breweries showcasing.
 I thought ‘how are there so few breweries in London?
 It’s 2006!’